May 14, 2021

 If any switches are set to “off”, then there may be a problem with your air conditioner.

 For example, an AC with a water sensor switch will shut down if it has a clogged condensate drain line and water spills into an overflow pan.
-Long story short, this means the your AC shut down to prevent water damage to your home.
+Long story short, your AC needs to be shut down to prevent water damage to your home.

 If you need help finding any of the switches we mentioned, ask our experts for help.